PostHog/posthog.com/contents/docs/index.md

 **Snippet**

-Using our snippet is the quickest way to get started if you're using PostHog to track a website.
+Using our [HTML snippet](/docs/deployment/snippet-installation) is the quickest way to get started if you're using PostHog to track a website.

+**Integrations**

+We provide [15+ integrations](/docs/integrations) for various popular programming languages and tools that you can use to send data to PostHog.

+**API**

+You can use our [API](/docs/api/overview) to get data in and out of PostHog, making it suitable for any use case you have that is not met by our integrations.

 ### Tutorials